215-967-9070

 18. The Worth of Your Home & If You Want It

 Consider whether you want to and are able to stay in the marital home following your divorce.
-Some couples can afford it, while others find it not feasible considering that the joint income formerly supporting one household must now support two.
+Some couples can afford it, while others find it unfeasible considering that the joint income formerly supporting one household must now support two.
 If you have school-aged children, keeping them in their school district if possible is an important consideration.

 19. Who Will Live in the House During Your Divorce